xiaoyezao/Asteraceae-synteny-phylogenomics/README.md

 # Asteraceae-synteny-phylogenomics
-pipeline for Asteraceae synteny phylogenomic analysis
+A pipeline for Asteraceae synteny phylogenomic analysis